sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 Step 2: Where can new chords go?
 PM, A6, CT<sup>o</sup>7 (remember this has to be in Major)

-Remove some decoration, and allow for a slight reworking places where PM, Aug 6 and CT<sup>o</sup>7 can work
+Step 3: Remove some decoration, and allow for a slight reworking places where PM, Aug 6 and CT<sup>o</sup>7 can work

+Step 4: Get the framework set-up again, with new harmonization altering what is needed to allow for PM as well.
+Insert CT<sup>o</sup>

+Step 5: Fill in the inner voices, and make sure the voice leading works and is pleasing!